Why this matters

 2) What seat is vacant?

-Regular SB councilor seat → Municipal Mayor appoints
+Regular SB councilor seat → Provincial Governor appoints

-- If party member → from same party, upon party recommendation
+- If party member → from the same party, with the required party nomination and certification

-- If independent → Mayor appoints a qualified person
+- If independent → Governor appoints a qualified person upon recommendation of the Sangguniang Bayan concerned

 Vice-Mayor seat → Highest-ranking SB member succeeds

-- Then Mayor appoints to fill the resulting SB vacancy
+- Then the Governor appoints to fill the resulting SB vacancy

 Treating an election dispute as an appointable vacancy

-- If someone was never lawfully entitled to the seat (or entitlement is under contest), appointment can be challenged.
+- If someone was never lawfully entitled to the seat, appointment can be challenged.

-- Absence/leave/suspension usually doesn’t extinguish title; it often does not authorize a replacement appointment.
+- Absence, leave, or suspension usually does not extinguish title; it often does not authorize a replacement appointment.

 Bottom line

-In the Philippine municipal context, the Municipal Mayor is the appointing authority to fill a permanent vacancy in a regular Sangguniang Bayan councilor seat, subject to the political party recommendation rule when applicable under the Local Government Code.
-A Vice-Mayor vacancy is filled first by succession (highest-ranking SB member), and the resulting SB vacancy is then filled by Mayor’s appointment.
-Ex officio seats are filled by the relevant organization’s internal processes—not by the Mayor.
+In the Philippine municipal context, the Provincial Governor is the appointing authority to fill a permanent vacancy in a regular Sangguniang Bayan councilor seat, subject to the applicable political party nomination/certification rule if the vacating member belonged to a political party, or the Sangguniang Bayan recommendation rule if the vacating member was independent.
+A Vice-Mayor vacancy is filled first by succession by the highest-ranking SB member, and the resulting SB vacancy is then filled by Governor’s appointment.
+Ex officio seats are filled through the relevant organization’s internal succession or election rules—not through the regular SB vacancy appointment process.